pepega007xd/slplugin/bp/main.typ

 When trying different settings of the loop unrolling (see @const_prop), it became clear that some tests will only finish when run with a higher count of unrolled iterations and other tests will only finish with a lower count.
 After some trial and error, we chose to run the analysis for one third of the maximum time with the the unrolling level set to 3.
 If the analysis timeouts, the second third is run with unrolling level of 2, and for the last third, no unrolling is done at all.

 Of the 134 total benchmarks, this tool correctly analyzes 80 programs.
-The full results can be seen in the table below, compared to PredatorHP @predatorHP (the best-performing analyzer of SV-COMP 2025 in the `LinkedLists` subcategory) and EVA @eva (static analyzer built into Frama-C).
+The full results can be seen in the table below, compared to PredatorHP (the best-performing analyzer of SV-COMP 2025 in the `LinkedLists` subcategory) and EVA (static analyzer built into Frama-C).

 #table(
   columns: 4,